roryvossepoel/MCTBuilder/README.md

 The drivers are downloaded, extracted and selected based on the contents of a CSV-file.
 The Drivers-column contains drivers that will be injected.
 All others will be removed.
 All drivers will be kept of no drivers are specified in the Drivers-column.

- Vendors of supported driver packages: Microsoft, HP, Dell and Lenovo
+ Vendors of supported driver packages:
+ - Microsoft
+ - HP
+ - Dell
+ - Lenovo